rn4sh/tmxathon/README.md

 Configure your *src/main/resources/application.properties* with your application's DB and OpenShift target - you can check the properties in this following [application.properties](https://github.com/rn4sh/tmxathon/blob/main/inventory/application.properties) and simply copy them to your properties file</br>

-Criteria 4: Deplop your Quarkus Microservice to OpenShift
+Criteria 4: Deploy your Microservice to OpenShift
 =====
-In this challenge, you will need to deploy your Quarkus Microservcie to Openshift.
+For this challenge, you will need to deploy your Quarkus Microservcie to Openshift.
 Remember that your application is using a PostgreSQL DB.

 Hints
 =====
 a.
 You can use an ephemeral PostgreSQL as your DB - use the following details:
 *Namespace: choose PLEASE ENTER USERID AT TOP OF PAGE-inventory for the first Namespace.
 Leave the second one as `openshift`</br>
 *Database Service Name: inventory-database</br>
 *PostgreSQL Connection Username: inventory</br>
 *PostgreSQL Connection Password: mysecretpassword</br>
 *PostgreSQL Database Name: inventory*</br>

 b.
-Deploy your Inventory Microservice to OpenShift - switch to your working namespace and deploy</br>
+Deploy your Inventory Microservice to OpenShift - switch to your working namespace first and deploy</br>
 *oc project PLEASE ENTER USERID AT TOP OF PAGE-inventory && \</br>
 *mvn clean package -DskipTests -f $CHE_PROJECTS_ROOT/cloud-native-workshop-v2m1-labs/inventory</br>